 Visiting students at Mansfield College can apply to study arts, humanities, and social science subjects in which Mansfield accepts regular degree students (see list below).
 It may be possible to study tutorials in other subjects within this broad area: in the past students have studied subjects including art history, anthropology, oriental studies, and development studies.
 Visiting students at Mansfield are permitted the flexibility to take tutorials in subjects other than their major; however, the tutorial system is not suitable for the study of subjects at an introductory level.
 Visiting students will be expected to select tutorial options that build on knowledge they have already acquired at their home institutions.

 Admission to Mansfield College’s Visiting Students Programme is extremely competitive.
-This process is done through an invitation-only protocol that involves a pre-screening of sophomores who may be eligible candidates.
+This process is done through a preliminary invitation-only protocol that involves a pre-screening of sophomores who may be eligible candidates.
+Students may also self-nominate in the fall of their sophomore year by speaking to the faculty coordinator.
 Participants come from many of the very best U.S. colleges and universities.
-Typically, participants in the Visiting Programme have cumulative GPAs at or above 3.7.
+Participants in the Visiting Programme have cumulative GPAs at or above 3.7.
 In addition, the tutorial system places great emphasis upon the independent study skills of the student, and successful participants will need to be able to manage their course of study to a much greater degree than is typically required of undergraduates in the American system.
 Finally, while the academic programme is intended to challenge the very best students, visiting students are expected to be fully engaged in the social and intellectual life of the University outside of their tutorials.

 Students who have questions about the review process or their particular candidacy for a program should come into the Center for Global Study and Engagement for advising.
 Center staff will not discuss students’ applications with parents, friends or any other party without the student’s consent and presence in the conversation.